Exotic Pest Reporting

 Pest Survey Specialist

-Christopher Pierce (573) 893-6833Provides technical support in planning, executing and reporting annual surveys and coordinates pest detection activities with neighboring states.
+Chris Pierce (573) 893-6833Provides technical support in planning, executing and reporting annual surveys and coordinates pest detection activities with neighboring states.